bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-02-18 09:05 Tuesday

-Update stretegy for rendering targets:
+Update strategy for rendering targets:

 - Create a view with both the milestones list and all the available targets
 - Iterate over the milestones, which define  the structure, and see if